swisspost/design-system/README.md

 # Swiss Post Design System

-The Swiss Post Design Pattern Library for a unified and accessible user experience accross the web platform.
+The Swiss Post Design System pattern library for a unified and accessible user experience accross the web platform.

 🚧 The **Swiss Post Design System v5** is in alpha.
 Have a look at the [v5 milestone](https://github.com/swisspost/design-system/milestone/1) to see the progress.